Lodaer Img

 One of the key benefits of this cutting-edge equipment is that it replicates natural walking and movement patterns without the artificial feel that hydrotherapy or harnesses create.
 This makes it an excellent choice for faster recovery after knee injuries or surgeries, as it allows for early mobilization while also preserving strength.
 Furthermore, it is ideal for sports recovery as athletes can use it for physical conditioning maintenance.

-Advanced Knee Pain Treatment Middletown, NJ
+Chronic Knee Pain Middletown, NJ

-Advanced Knee Pain Treatment Middletown, NJ
+Knee Injury Treatment Middletown, NJ

 Low-Level Laser Therapy